elysion-powered/spec/Types.md

 Vector
 ---

+It is recommended, although not required to have classes for each a two-dimensional and a three-dimensional vector.
 If the programming language that supports static typing, an implementation of vector types could look like this:

 	class Vector2i //< A two-dimensional (X, Y) vector for integer values